 *Photo by Sam Okamoto*

 The Land Trust, and its partners, The Nature Conservancy and the Northern Sierra Partnership, are ecstatic to announce the acquisition of Lower Carpenter Valley.
 The Land Trust is now planning new trails and readying the property for public access.
-In the interim, docent led hikes are offered twice a week.
-You can find our schedule and register online here.
+In the interim, docent led hikes are offered twice a week during the summer and autumn hiking seasons.

 The Carpenter Valley acquisition is 1,320 acres just north of Truckee’s Town boundary and Tahoe Donner.
 It includes over two thirds of the Valley comprised of a pristine meadow, healthy stands of willows, and two miles of the North Fork of Prosser Creek.